IEA-Paris/PPIAS/articles/the-power-of-moral-conviction-how-it-catalyzes-dogmatism-intolerance-and-violence.md

   moralization increases the strength of beliefs and attitudes –in certainty and importance.
 Moral convictions are perceived as absolute, universal, and definite beliefs or principles.
-They engage the brain circuit associated with reward processing and valuation, which motivates and reinforces behavior. "
+They engage the brain circuit associated with reward processing and valuation, which motivates and reinforces behavior.
+  Moral commitments act as signals to conform to the rules of one’s coalition, which causes predictable cognitive biases that benefit the self and the group.
+  Moral convictions are held with great confidence.
+This leads to confirmation bias, which means that people are unwilling to seek or accept corrective information no matter how accurate the content of their beliefs.
 issue: content/issues/paris-ias-ideas.md
 highlight: false
 language: English